-Current Wisconsin licensure as an Emergency Medical Technician or higher is required prior to beginning Paramedic core courses.
-MSTC’s Paramedic Technician program offers additional certifications in Advanced Cardiac Life Support, Trauma Life Support, and Pediatric Advanced Life Support.
-Coursework is based on the U.S. Department of Transportation Administration/Wisconsin Bureau of Local Health Support and EMS curriculum.
+Completion of the Emergency Medical Technician program is required prior to beginning the Paramedic core courses.
+The program offers additional certifications in Advanced Cardiac Life Support, Trauma Life Support, and Pediatric Advanced Life Support.
+Students learn advanced prehospital skills in the classroom, skills laboratory, hospital, and prehospital settings.

-Students who successfully complete the Paramedic Technician program are eligible to take the National Registry of Emergency Medical Technician written and practical examination.
+Students who successfully complete the program are eligible to take the National Registry written and practical examination.

 The Paramedic Technician program is offered at Wisconsin Rapids Campus

 - Ambulance Services